open-contracting/cove-oc4ids/README.md

 ### Caching

 In non-dev or (not DEBUG mode) the default settings make use of a local memcached server.
 This backend requires a local memcached server running.
-On debian based systems this can be installed with `apt install memcached`.
+On debian based systems this can be installed with `sudo apt install memcached`.

 ## Dev installation